 Richard's contemporary Landscape paintings offer a varied selection of art covering landscape subjects and vistas.
 To view all his latest art work simply visit Solo Exhibition Northcote Gallery or Contemporary Art Gallery.
 To discuss buying or commissioning work then click here

 Proudly Represented by the Northcote Art Gallery in London

 The Northcote London Art Gallery always have a wide selection of Richard's original paintings for sale and are proud to represent him in London.
 The London Art Gallery specialise in modern contemporary paintings and sculpture and includes British and International works.

-Richard's studio is located in Brighton and is the largest artist led studio complex in the South East.
+Richard's studio is located in Brighton and is part of the largest artist led studio complex in the South East.
 All the works are for sale and are oil on canvas, panel, paper or studies in charcoal.
-Look out for information on the Open Studios that Richard takes part evry year where you can visit him in his studio and see finished and works in progress.
+Look out for information on the Open Studios that Richard takes part in every year where you can visit him in his studio and see finished paintings and other works in progress.

 Richard Whadcock has many art exhibitions throughout the year, both in London and in Brighton.
 These are a fantastic opportunity to not only see his work but also to meet the artist himself.